 Participant 1 reported that her primary concern was “EE without awareness,” which she described as eating as a way to cope with feelings of stress and anxiety often without awareness.
 She described her EE as impulsive and problematic, regardless of the amount of food consumed.
 Her EE was accompanied with what she termed “mind fuzziness” and physical lethargy that hindered her from participating fully in important activities, such as spending quality time with her partner.
 The amount of food consumed during an EE episode reflected binge eating, and Participant 1 met criteria for binge eating disorder (American Psychiatric Association, 2013).

 Participant 2 endorsed regularly engaging in EE which had begun to interfere with his productivity at school and work and had also led to medical problems.
-While EE had been problematic in the past, Participant 2 reported that at the time of intake he had done EE more frequently in response to life stressors (e.g., school work and job).
+While EE had been problematic in the past, Participant 2 reported that at the time of intake he had done EE more frequently in response to life stressors (e.g., school andwork ).
 He also endorsed moderate to severe levels of social anxiety in various situations, including social events, classes, and when giving presentations for work and school.
-Anxiety in these situations was often accompanied by self-defeating beliefs, such as “I’m stupid” and “I’m less than others”.
-Participant 2 reported that he often used food as a way of distracting himself from his anxiety while in these situations.
+Anxiety in these situations was often accompanied by self-defeating beliefs, such as “I’m stupid” and “I’m less than others.”
+Participant 2 reported that he often used food as a way of distracting himself from anxiety while in these situations.
 He endorsed significant distress and impairment as a result of his EE and met criteria for an eating disorder not elsewhere classified (American Psychiatric Association, 2013).

 4 History

 Participant 1 reported that she had begun using food as a way to cope with sadness and grief after her father passed away when she was a child.
 She had participated in weight loss programs in elementary school and again in college; however, she reported that these programs were not beneficial long-term because they did not focus on developing a healthy lifestyle but instead had “a lot of guilt and shame built in.”
 While she lost a sizeable amount of weight during the program, she gained all of the weight back shortly after.
-She reported that EE was helpful when she was younger coping with her difficult emotions, but believed that she would benefit from learning new ways of coping with them.
+She reported that EE was helpful when she was younger to cope with difficult emotions, but believed that she would benefit from learning new ways of coping with her emotions.
 She also reported that she had been diagnosed with PTSD after a sexual assault when she was an undergraduate student.
 She had received psychotherapy for PTSD and reported that she was no longer struggling with this issue.

 Participant 2 reported a long history of depression, anxiety, body dissatisfaction, disordered eating, compulsive exercise, problematic substance use, and other compulsive behaviors.
 He reported that he had struggled with depression and anxiety to varying degrees since adolescence and used food, exercise, and illicit substances as ways of coping.
 He first began dieting at age 15 and had been engaging in EE, restricting, overeating, and compulsive exercise on and off since then.
 He also reported that he had engaged in self-induced vomiting and laxative use periodically.
 Participant 2 had been sober from drugs and alcohol for five years, and reported that he paralleled his current struggle with EE with his previous struggle with substance abuse.